 Final Thoughts: What’s the Best Kratom Potentiator?

 The world of potentiation is fun to explore and can be very rewarding.
 From common household fruits and vegetables to powerful pharmaceutical agents, many different things can potentiate kratom.

 Potentiating your kratom can make your experiences last longer and can make them more powerful.
 However, you want to be careful and intentional when using potentiators.
 Careless use of potentiating compounds can cause a number of problems.

 Arguably, the strongest potentiators are the NMDA antagonists, but these bring their own level of risk.
-Herbal supplements like turmeric or black cumin seed work great, too, and are much safer overall.
+Herbal supplements like turmeric or black cumin seed work great and are much safer overall.

-Perhaps the safest method is to freeze your kratom before making a tea.
-This isn’t exactly potentiation but does significantly enhance the efficiency of kratom extraction.
+Perhaps the safest method is to freeze your kratom before making tea.
+This isn’t exactly potentiation but significantly enhances kratom extraction’s efficiency.

 - Menezes, F. P., Kist, L. W., Bogo, M. R., Bonan, C. D., & Da Silva, R. S. (2015).
 Evaluation of age-dependent response to NMDA receptor antagonism in zebrafish.
 Zebrafish, 12(2), 137-143.

 - Bisaga, A., Comer, S. D., Ward, A. S., Popik, P., Kleber, H. D., & Fischman, M. W. (2001).
 The NMDA antagonist memantine attenuates the expression of opioid physical dependence in humans.
 Psychopharmacology, 157(1), 1-10.